WU-RDS/RMA2023/index.md

 <br>

 ::: {.infobox_red .caution data-latex="{caution}"}
 We understand that the self-study format might pose challenges to the learning process because we cannot troubleshoot in person outside of the classroom sessions.
 Remember that it is very unlikely that you are the only student encountering a particular problem.
-So please make use of the forum on Learn\@WU (see below) to interact with your peers or ask us questions so that everyone else will benefit from the answer (there are no stupid questions!).
+So please make use of the forum on via Canvas (see below) to interact with your peers or ask us questions so that everyone else will benefit from the answer (there are no stupid questions!).
 In case you cannot get answers to address a specific problem, we will be available during the in-person classroom sessions for coaching.
 :::

 #### Individual assignments {-}

 There will be 3 individual assignments.
-These assignments need to be submitted in the [R Markdown format](https://rmarkdown.rstudio.com/) (see chapter 8) via Learn\@wu.
+These assignments need to be submitted in the [R Markdown format](https://rmarkdown.rstudio.com/) (see chapter 8) via Canvas.
 There will be a coaching session dedicated to the R Markdown reporting format in the second session, when the first homework is assigned.

 <br>
 **Assignment schedule - Group A (2206)**